jasminee5/summer24/README.md

-# Project Title and Description:
 ## United States income distribution
-Throughout this project we analyze the income distribution around the United States, especially for the AANHPI communities.
-We investigate factors such as marital status and professional industry of work to better understand the income distribution spread.
-Furthermore, we understand how this has changed between the 1990s to 2020s and compare this income distribution again stately average wages and minimum wages.
-By understanding the wealth and income distribution around the US, especially for the AANHPI communities we are able to allocate funds to communities in need.
+Throughout this project, we examine income distribution across the United States, focusing particularly on the AANHPI communities.
+Our analysis investigates factors like marital status and professional industries to gain insights into income disparities.
+Furthermore, we explore changes from the 1990s to the 2020s and compare these distributions with state averages and minimum wages.
+By understanding wealth and income distribution across the US, especially among AANHPI communities, we can effectively allocate funds to communities in need.

 ### ----TABLE OF CONTENTS---
 Aim and Objectives